 Hey, tea lovers!
 Today we will talk about the Eclipse IDE shortcuts.
 Eclipse is an Open-source & Powerpack IDE.
 Believe it or not, almost every Java Developer has used this IDE.
 In fact, in most organizations, you will find that developers are using Eclipse IDE.
 Its extensive plugins & customization add-on system makes it easy to use and enhances the developer experience.

 In the market, we have many IDE’s but eclipse provides all the functionality free of cost, unlike IntelliJ IDEA.
-It supports and distributes many languages along with Java, such as C/C++, PHP, etc. So having hands-on Eclipse makes it easy for code in any language without changing IDE.
+It supports and distributes many languages along with Java, such as C/C++, PHP, etc. So having hands-on Eclipse makes it easy to code in any language without changing IDE.

 Now let’s look at the shortcuts in Eclipse IDE.
 This makes you more productive since you don’t have to leave your keyboard and point out the direction to click via mouse.
 Few of these shortcuts are very important and others are used not that frequently.
 To be honest, You don’t gotta catch them all.
-We will take a look shortcuts which you will require more often than others.
+We will take a look at shortcuts which you will require more often than others.

 Let’s just jump right into it & explorer shortcuts.
 But before prepare your cup of tea to sip and learn.

 This shortcut will show all available proposals/options for the selected class & method.
 This gives you more information on how many implementations are available.
 There are different proposals available in eclipse so you can jump to the next proposal by pressing the same keys again.